PieterBenjamin/pieterbenjamin.github.io/_posts/2019-12-1-MiniJava.markdown

                         return τ equivalent of λ

 Where `λ` nodes are literals (int, boolean) and non-`λ` nodes are any nontrivial
-features of the languge (variable use, addition, for loop, etc)
+features of the language (variable use, addition, loops, etc)

 Looking back at our Inheritance tree, it's fairly obvious what most of the nodes are
 _supposed_ to be, and what behaviours should be permitted on them.
 The only real twist is